Fishing in the Gulf of Mexico

 They are typically found near reefs and structures and can weigh up to 30 pounds.
 Other popular species include grouper, amberjack, mahi-mahi, and wahoo.

-Gulf of Mexico: Structures and habitats
+Fishing Structures and habitats

 Grass flats Bays, estuaries and Inlets